-The search box below allows you to search this site for anything: trail, date, name of botanist, species name, plant part, habitat, vegetation zone, etc.
+The search box below allows you to search this site for any word or phrase, such as,

-If your search has more than one word, for instance, "Lake Hope Trail", be sure to enclose the words in quotation marks.
-Otherwise you will retrieve every entry for each word.
+If your search has more than one word, for example, "Lake Hope Trail", enclose the words in quotation marks.
+Otherwise you will retrieve some entries for each word as well as for the phrase.

 Photographs, written material, design, and all other aspects of this web site are